Lessons in life and deathShivani Ranchod

 Palliative care doctors call this diagnostic understanding and prognostic awareness.
-This is what happens when Alignd patients are in the Initial Benefit phase (ideally on diagnosis of advanced stage or metastatic disease), together with an explanation of palliative care and how it can help.
+This is what happens when Alignd patients are in the Ongoing Benefit phase (ideally on diagnosis of advanced stage or metastatic disease), together with an explanation of palliative care and how it can help.

 We “fast forwarded” Joe to what was actually going on.
 We also broached the idea of an advance care plan – how Sara would want to die and what her last wishes might be.
 Joe hadn’t given it any thought and but in fact remembered then his wife wanted to be buried in her marital home, not her parental home.
 That gave him something practical to do for Sara when the time came, and offered him some comfort.

 When Joe really opened up – he had had no support or anyone to talk to – he said he had failed his wife.
 He said he was even crying in front of his kids.
 We were able to put the family in touch with a social worker for an extra layer of support.